-Oliver's places a high priority on communication with Shareholders and is aware of the obligations it has under the Corporations Act and the ASX Listing Rules, to keep the market fully informed of any information Oliver's becomes aware of concerning itself that a reasonable person would expect to have a material effect on the price or value of Shares.
+The Company places a high priority on communication with Shareholders and is aware of the obligations it has under the Corporations Act and the ASX Listing Rules, to keep the market fully informed of any information the Company becomes aware of concerning itself that a reasonable person would expect to have a material effect on the price or value of Shares.

-Oliver's has adopted a Continuous Disclosure Policy which establishes procedures to ensure that Directors and employees are aware of and fulfil their obligations in relation to the timely disclosure of material price-sensitive information.
+The Company has adopted a Continuous Disclosure Policy which establishes procedures to ensure that Directors and employees are aware of and fulfil their obligations in relation to the timely disclosure of material price-sensitive information.